pravega/bookkeeper-operator/doc/webhook.md

 disabled when developing the operator locally since webhook can only be deployed in Kubernetes environment.

 ### How to deploy
-The webhook is deployed along with the Pravega operator, thus there is no extra steps needed.
+The webhook is deployed along with the Bookkeeper operator, thus there is no extra steps needed.
 However, there are some configurations that are necessary to make webhook work.

 1. Permission